 - Lie on the floor with both palms flat and kept beneath your shoulders.

 - The feet tops need to be flat on the floor.

 - Then engage your abs by drawing the belly button inwards and tilting your pelvis section.

 - Now, press your palms and spread the fingers.

-- Bring your shoulders backwards.
+- Bring your shoulders backward.

 - Then push your body’s upper part off the surface and keep your arms straightened.

-- Your feet, hips and legs need to be planted firmly on the floor.
+- Your feet, hips, and legs need to be planted firmly on the floor.